bootdotdev/blog/content/devops/cicd-is-devx.md

 ## What's your point?

 I'm not going to automate everything - I haven't thrown efficiency to the wind.
-However, I bias towards automating because I'm not a machine, I'm human, and I enjoy it.
+However, I bias toward automating because I'm not a machine, I'm human, and I enjoy it.